 The urban rail transit system of Bangkok is going through its biggest expansion since the BTS opened in 1999.
 Two commuter rail lines opened this year, two monorail lines are scheduled to open next year, and another new MRT line in 2023.

 This is an annual summary of lines under construction, news for established lines, and planned lines that are making progress.
+A full guide to all lines can be found at the Bangkok Mass Rapid Transit System Guide.

 Bangkok Transit Maps